zhouzypaul/robot_eval_logger/README.md

 )
 ```

+## Using the logger

-Before an evaluation, you should save the metadata for the current evaluation run.
+There is three things you need to do to use the logger: (1) save the metadata for the current evaluation run, (2) call `log_step` after each interation with the environment, and (3) call `log_episode` at the end of each episode.

+### (1) Saving the metadata
+You need to save the metadata for the current evaluation run before doing anything else with the logger.
+The metadata includes the location, robot name, robot type, evaluator name, eval name, control mode, and action frequency.
+It is saved as a json file.

 ```python
 from robot_eval_logger import ControlMode